mcastling/mcastling.github.io/NUItutorials/image-view.md

 ### Basic creation and usage

-An instance of an ImageView is created by a URL:
+An instance of an ImageView is created with a file path:

 ~~~{.cs}
  imageView = new ImageView("./images/gallery-3.jpg");
 ~~~

-or:
+or the _ResourceURL_ property:

 ~~~{.cs}
  imageView = new ImageView();